-Tecogen Inc. ("Tecogen,") was incorporated in the State of Delaware on September 15, 2000.
-Tecogen designs, manufactures, markets, and maintains high efficiency, ultra-clean cogeneration products including natural gas engine-driven combined heat and power, air conditioning systems, and water heaters for residential, commercial, recreational and industrial use.
-Tecogen is known for cost efficient, environmentally friendly and reliable products for distributed power generation that, through patented technology, nearly eliminate criteria pollutants and significantly reduce a customer's carbon footprint.
+Tecogen Inc. ("Tecogen," "Company," "we," "our," or "us") designs, manufactures, markets, and maintains high efficiency, ultra-clean cogeneration products including natural gas engine-driven combined heat and power, air conditioning systems, and water heaters for residential, commercial, recreational and industrial use.
+We are known for cost efficient, environmentally friendly and reliable products for distributed power generation that, through patented technology, nearly eliminate criteria pollutants and significantly reduce a customer's carbon footprint.
+We were incorporated in the State of Delaware on September 15, 2000.

-Tecogen has two wholly-owned subsidiaries, namely, American DG Energy, Inc. ("ADGE"), a Delaware corporation formed in July 2001 and acquired by Tecogen in May 2017 pursuant to the Merger described below, and TTcogen LLC, a Delaware limited liability company that became a wholly-owned subsidiary of Tecogen in March 2018 when Tecogen acquired the remaining membership interests in TTcogen that Tecogen did not previously own.
-ADGE also owns 51% of American DG New York, LLC ("ADGNY"), a joint venture.
-Both ADGE and ADGNY distribute, own, and operate clean, on-site energy systems that produce electricity, hot water, heat and cooling.
-ADGE's business model is to own the equipment that it installs at customers' facilities and to sell the energy produced by these systems to the customer on a long-term contractual basis.
-Tecogen is also developing ultra-low emissions technologies using its patented Ultera® technology for the automotive market.
-See "Our Products - Ultera Low-Emissions Technology" below for a more in depth discussion of the Ultera emissions opportunity.
-Tecogen, together with its wholly-owned consolidated subsidiaries, is hereinafter referred to as the "Company," "Tecogen," "we," "our," or "us."
+We have two wholly-owned subsidiaries American DG Energy, Inc. ("ADGE"), and TTcogen LLC.
+In addition, we own a 51% interest in American DG New York, LLC ("ADGNY"), a joint venture.
+ADGE and ADGNY distribute, own, and operate clean, on-site energy systems that produce electricity, hot water, heat and cooling.
+ADGE owns the equipment that it installs at a customer's facility and sells the energy produced by its systems to the customer on a long-term contractual basis.
+TTcogen markets, distributes and sells combined heat and power equipment manufactured by Tedom a.s., in the U.S. northeast.
+We are also developing ultra-low emissions technologies using our patented Ultera® technology for the automotive market.
+See "Our Products - Ultera Low-Emissions Technology" below for a more in-depth discussion of our Ultera emissions technology.

-The Company's operations are comprised of two business segments.
-Our Products and Services segment designs, manufactures and sells industrial and commercial cogeneration systems as described above.
-Our Energy Production segment sells energy in the form of electricity, heat, hot water and cooling to our customers under long-term sales agreements.
+- Our operations are comprised of two business segments: - our Products and Services segment, which designs, manufactures and sells industrial and commercial cogeneration systems at our customers' facilities; - our Energy Production segment which sells energy in the form of electricity, heat, hot water and cooling to our customers under long-term sales agreements we enter into with customers.